libtsdb/libtsdb-go/doc/database/README.md

 - a short overview
 - a key take way from this database

 Required files for describing each database.

-Internal

-- **model.md** General data model, what is a time series for this TSDB (yeah, this definition varies).
+Code walk through

+- **read.md** Read path, link to source w/ commit hash.
 - **write.md** Write path, link to source w/ commit hash.

+API

 - **protocol.md** Wire protocol format and transport, mainly about write because many TSDB have dedicated query language.
-- **read.md** Read path, link to source w/ commit hash.
 - **query-language.md** Query language.

+Internal

+- **model.md** General data model, what is a time series for this TSDB (yeah, this definition varies).
-- **query-execution.md** Query execution and optimization, especially for distributed ones.
+- **query-execution.md** Query execution and optimization, especially for those with query language and distributed ones.
 - **storage-engine.md** Only applies to TSDB w/ their own storage format, i.e. write opaque blob to local fs or object store.
 - **schema.md** Only applies to TSDB w/ underlying database i.e. Cassandra, ElasticSearch
 - **distributed.md** Only applies to distributed TSDB, replication model, consensus protocol.
 Including those built on top of distributed data store i.e. Cassandra, S3.